gvk/MinecraftPluginServerHibernate/README.md

 # Minecraft Plugin Server Hibernate / Sleep
 I mostly use PaperMC, so there might be traces of that in the code.
+Should work for any version of Minecraft, report to the issues page otherwise.